 Must-Have Kitchen Utensils

-Finding a great pair of kitchen tongs is way, way harder than you might think.
+Finding a great pair of kitchen tongs is way, way more difficult than you might think.
 Seriously, we tested more than 40 pairs to land on three models we recommend.
 The scallop edges on the OXO securely grasp a range of foods, and they can be opened (but not closed) with one hand by turning them upside down and pushing the handle lock back into the tongs.
-If you cook with a lot of nonstick (which we don’t really recommend) or scratch-prone enameled cast iron, OXO’s silicone-tipped model is a good bet.
+If you cook with a lot of nonstick (which we don’t recommend) or scratch-prone enameled cast iron, OXO’s silicone-tipped model is a good bet.

 For scraping batters out of bowls, scrambling eggs in a skillet, and getting the last bit of smoothie out of a blender, you need a silicone spatula.
 You’ll probably find getting more than one spatula is better than having to just keep a sole model constantly clean.
 In that case, we like spatulas from Tovolo and GIR.
 The latter is available in a number of sizes.